 The process of buying a ticket for the World Cup is not that simple.
 First things first, only one ticket per person is allowed, and tickets can only be purchased on FIFA’s official website.
 Just like any other system, there’s always a loophole.
 Guests are exempted from this ticketing stipulation and thus are allowed to purchase three more tickets aside from their own.
 How fraudsters exploit this to their own advantage you might ask?
-Guest tickets are registered under specific names, and the only way these names can be tampered with is if the holder attempts to transfer the recipient to another.
+Guest tickets are registered under specific names.
+And the only way these names can be tampered with is if the holder attempts to transfer the recipient to another.
 That’s not the worst part, these tickets are later being sold for a price higher than the original one thus making fraudsters’ procedure a profitable one.

 There are many phishing websites that try to lure fans into forwarding and submitting sensitive information prior to the World Cup.
 The most common way of tricking people into getting hacked is by add-ons and malicious links that open fake websites.
 Having accessed these sites, there’s a high possibility their bank credentials get stolen.
-Some messages that show up on people’s screens resemble mailings from the official FIFA website, and these pages appear to be convincing enough to pass as an official website when really they’re just dangerous imitations of them.
+Some messages that show up on people’s screens resemble mailings from the official FIFA website.
+These pages appear to be convincing enough to pass as an official website when really they’re just dangerous imitations of them.

 Russia 2018 Online Safety Tips

 From offering cheap airline tickets to the World Cup event to tempting people with services of special offers, one must be sharp as a tack in order not to fall for any of these cyber scams.
 With the World Cup just around the corner, fake emails and phishing sites are expected to blow up in a big way.
 This is why we’re here to draw your attention to these online threats and inform you about the necessary precautions that need to be taken against cybercrimes.

 - Only purchase tickets from the official FIFA website or from an official ticketing office.

 - Check the addresses of links in notifications from known services